 Common Name: Virginia Ground Cherry

-Physalis virginiana is a Perennial up to 0.60 metres tall.
+Physalis virginiana is a perennial plant that can grow up to 0.60 metres tall.

 Although no specific mention has been seen for this species, it belongs to a genus where many of the members have poisonous leaves and stems, though the full ripe fruits are usually edible[